kovidgoyal/calibre/manual/faq.rst

 changed the port the calibre content server is running on, you will have to change ``8080`` as well to the new port.

-The local IP address is the IP address you computer is assigned on your home network.
+The local IP address is the IP address your computer is assigned on your home network.
 A quick Google search will tell you how to find out your local IP address.
 You can now browse your book collection and download books from calibre to your device to open with whatever ebook reading software you have on your